CaryMosley/FinalProject/README.md

 # Capstone Project- Fear and Sentiment in the Markets
 **Cary Mosley, May 2020

+## Project Overview

+The goal of this project is to develop a weekly forecasting model for the S&P500 using the VIX index, a few exogenous measures of investor sentiment, and overall sentiment as calculated using New York Times headlines and article snippets.
+I will collect, clean, process and explore the data before building univariate, multivariate, and Long-Short Term Memory Neural Network forecasting models.
+I will first evaluate my models using RMSE and AIC/BIC before settling on the highest performing of each.
+Finally I will implement a couple different trading strategies over my test time period to see which model works best under potential real world trading implementations.

 ## Notebooks
 Included in this github are a jupyter notebooks folder containing: